The Boyhood Deeds of Fionn: Mirrors and parallels

-As for the acquisition of wisdom by tasting the salmon, this has been compared to the Welsh episode where Ceridwen's condensed brew in the cauldron of wisdom was unintendedly tasted by her son Morfran.
+As for the acquisition of wisdom by tasting the salmon, this has been compared to the Welsh episode where Ceridwen's condensed brew in the cauldron of wisdom was unintendedly tasted by her son Gwion.
 Another close parallel is Sigurd the dragon-slayer who burns his finger cooking the heart of the dragon Fáfnir, and subsequently gains the ability to understand the conversation of birds.